Torquhil Campbell, 13th Duke of Argyll: Biography

 The Duke is the elder child and only son of Ian Campbell, 12th and 5th Duke of Argyll and Iona Mary Colquhoun, daughter of Sir Ivar Colquhoun, 8th Baronet.
 He was educated at Craigflower Preparatory School, Cargilfield Preparatory School, Glenalmond College, and the Royal Agricultural College, Cirencester.
 At the last of these, he trained as a chartered surveyor.

 He served as a Page of Honour to Queen Elizabeth II from 1981 to 1983.
 He became a sales agent, salesman and company manager.
-Among his 29 titles are: Master of the Royal Household of Scotland, Admiral of the Western Coasts and Isles, and the Chief (MacCailein Mòr) of Clan Campbell.
+Among his 29 titles are: Master of the Royal Household of Scotland, Admiral of the Western Coasts and Isles, and the chief of Clan Campbell (MacCailein Mòr).

 He is the captain of Scotland's national elephant polo team, which won the 2004 and 2005 World Elephant Polo Association World Championships.
 He represents Pernod Ricard distillers, promoting Scotch whiskies.
 He is a Freeman of the City of London and a Liveryman of the Worshipful Company of Distillers.

 Marriage and children

-On 8 June 2002 at St. Mary's Church, Fairford, Gloucestershire, the Duke married Eleanor Cadbury, a member of the Cadbury chocolate family.
+On 8 June 2002 at St Mary's Church, Fairford, Gloucestershire, the Duke married Eleanor Cadbury, a member of the Cadbury chocolate family.
 She is the daughter of Peter Hugh George Cadbury (previously chairman of Close Brothers Corporate Finance) and his wife Sally Strouvelle.

 The Duke and Duchess have three children: